 There are a couple of compliance issues you need to worry about.
 When you crowdfund for equity, or even for rewards, you are forming a contract with your backers.
 It is essential to describe what backers are getting accurately.
 Make sure investors know; (a) what they will get for their investment (a security), (b) what they will get if your business is successful, and (c) what their rewards are (if any).
 It would be best if you clarified that it all depends on a certain amount of product/service success.

 Crowdfunding allows you to set a variety of parameters and restrictions on what you are selling.
 If you are not crowdfunding for equity, then make sure not to call backers “investors” and to make it clear they are not buying securities.
 If backers are getting early access to a product/service, then you need to make that very clear.
 Now that equity crowdfunding is an option, there’s always the risk of confusion.

 Taxes From Crowdfunding?

 The IRS wants their share.
 Money that comes in from a reward-based crowdfunding campaign is taxable.
 For equity crowdfunding, the tax situation is still somewhat uncertain.
 Backers are usually subject to a “lock-up period” and, thus, cannot sell their equity for 12-months.
-In some cases, restrictions put on equity subject the seller an ordinary income tax rate on the sale rather than a capital gains rate.
+In some cases, restrictions on equity subject the seller to ordinary income tax on the sale rather than capital gains.

-Crowdfunding is a good way to get your startup the funds it needs, but there are a variety of pitfalls.
-Not protecting your Confi Info and IP, overlooking compliance issues, and not paying your taxes are all pitfalls to equity crowdfunding.
+Crowdfunding is a good way to get your startup the funds it needs.
+However, there are a variety of crowdfunding pitfalls which include but are not limited to: (a) not protecting your Confi Info; (b) not protecting your intellectual property; (c) overlooking compliance issues; and (d) not paying your taxes.
 Getting legal counsel in place beforehand is a great way to protect your startup and ideas.
 For more advice and assistance, contact the Law Office of Elliott J. Brown.